mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 ### What is Machine Learning?
-Machine learning advented in order to programming getting more easier than before.
-Actualy, in machine learning you help computer algorithm to improve through data, afterwhile it does not need to being programmed to do so anymore.
-These data are called **Trainig data** since by using them, you train an algorithm to do something special, it can be a prediction, calssification or make a decision. let me give an example.
-Assume you want to develop a program so that it determines that the email which you received, is _spam_ or _not spam_.
-If you use the old technics, it is required to update it frequently.
-Because for example, you give the program a keyword like _money_ to say detect it as _spam_, but if they change it to `$`, it would be incapable to detect it.
-But what machine learning do instead?
+As a result of machine learning, programming became easier than ever before.
+Actually, with machine learning, you assist computer algorithms in improving through data, after which it no longer has to be taught to do so.
+These are known as **Training data** because they are used to train an algorithm to accomplish something exceptional.
+It might be a forecast, a categorization, or a judgment.
+Allow me to give you an example.
+Assume you want to create a software that can identify whether an email is _spam_ or _not spam_.
+If you employ ancient techniques, you must keep them up to date on a regular basis.
+Because, for example, if you provide the program a term like _money_ to identify _spam_, if they alter it to '$', it will be unable to detect it.
+What, on the other hand, does machine learning do?
-In machine learning, you give the computer a data set consists of so many samples of spam email.
-By these samples, you train the machine what a spam email lookslike.
+In machine learning, you provide the computer with a data set including a large number of spam email samples.
+These examples teach the algorithm how to recognize spam emails.

 ![1](img/1.png)